Social Rewind: Honoring a Year in Social with Shorty Awards

 The events of 2020 resulted in a surge of social media usage, not just by individuals but by brands and organizations that found social was the best way to communicate their message to consumers stuck at home.

 On average, more than 1.3 million new users joined social media every day during 2020, equating to roughly 15.5 new users every single second.
-Trends that uniquely captured the way a majority of people were feeling caught on like wildfire, everyone wanting to post their rendition of Fleetwood Mac’s “Dreams” while sipping on cranberry juice or taking part in the #2020challenge, posting pictures of the confusion and despair we all felt during quarantine.
+Social media trends that uniquely captured the way a majority of people were feeling caught on like wildfire, everyone wanting to post their rendition of Fleetwood Mac’s “Dreams” while sipping on cranberry juice or taking part in the #2020challenge, posting pictures of the confusion and despair we all felt during quarantine.

 - TikTok saw the fastest growth and became the most downloaded mobile app ever in Q1 of 2020.